 Although the analysis of W.E.B.
 Du Bois and Locke have been presented as being in sharp contrast to one another, it is important to consider that they might actually not be.
 If by propaganda we mean a message, the entirety of the history of art is characterized by visual and emotive messages.
 Without emotive messages, visible or hidden that they might be, art would not be anything else other than a doodle, with all of its limitations.
-If for Du Bois the propagandistic message to be carried is that of a cultural identity, art role is that of creating a communion through the understanding of life and its possibilities.
-Art has always done that every time it represented a divine figure, the identity of a community, or the struggle of a people.
-Different is if the message is such that it overshadows art itself, relegating the aesthetic to such a minor role that it becomes difficult, if not impossible, to find the art in the midst of the socio-political message.
+If for Du Bois the propagandistic message to be carried is that of a cultural identity, then art’s role is that of creating a communion through the understanding of life and its possibilities.
+Art has always represented the message of a community even when it represented as its subject a divine figure, because the identity of a community, or the struggle of a people, it is an integral part of the artist and the context in which the work of art is produced.
+Different problem is if the message is such that it overshadows art itself, relegating the aesthetic to such a minor role that it becomes difficult, if not impossible, to find the art in the midst of the socio-political message.
 The demands of the patron and/or of the community that should be reflected within the works of art, as Gombrich wrote, should recede and leave space to the free expression of the artist so that art might be made, even out of a political propagandistic message.

 The argument I am making is to reinforce the idea that Mecenatism has an incredibly important social role that can offer the stage for free group expression and free individualistic expression.
 This is a role, that particularly in the United States, is still sorely needed and dramatically lacking.
 It is a role that the Museum of Contemporary Cuts is attempting to fill by mediating between patrons and artists, providing an understanding of the importance of platforms within which free expression is paramount to the achievement of works of art and not sycophantic, decorative, and propagandistic works at their worse.